 Afterword: Citizenship and Subjecthood, Empire and Nation

-Simona Berhe is Postdoctoral Fellow at the University of Bologna.
+Simona Berhe is a Postdoctoral Fellow at the University of Bologna.

 Olindo De Napoli is Associate Professor in Modern History at the University of Naples Federico II.